apache/apisix-ingress-controller/docs/en/latest/tutorials/match-stream-route-by-sni.md

     namespace: default
 ```

-## Create ApisixRoute match the stream route with SNI
+## Create ApisixRoute that matches the stream route with SNI

 Define the route for proxying two Redis services traffic through APISIX.
 Specify the `spec.stream.match.host` field to match the stream route with SNI.